tiffbogich/plom.io/README.md

 process should be separated from a model describing spatial migration of individuals.
 By keeping each layer separate, each component can be re-used.
-It is the role of the grammar to ensure that a final model can be assembled from it's atomic components.
+It is the role of the grammar to ensure that a final model can be assembled from its atomic components.

-A user should be able to simply pick up and compose a model from existing components cataloged in a fully searchable library of _ semantic models_.
+A user should be able to simply pick up and compose a model from existing components cataloged in a fully searchable library of _semantic models_.

-These domain specific layered formal grammars should be as simple as possible (ideally described as simple short README file) and expressed in [JSON](http://json.org).
+These domain specific layered formal grammars should be as simple as possible (ideally described as a simple short README file) and expressed in [JSON](http://json.org).

 JSON:

-- is easy for human to read and write.
+- is easy for humans to read and write.

-- maps directly to data structures (array and hash table) that are suitable to **automate** model generation using the user programming language of choice (JSON parsers for virtually any programming language exists).
-This ease of use allows the development of third parties _domain specific languages_ to automate the mass generation of complex models or related model _families_.
+- maps directly to data structures (array and hash table) that are suitable to **automate** model generation using the user programming language of choice (JSON parsers for virtually any programming language exist).
+This ease of use allows the development of third-party _domain specific languages_ to automate the mass generation of complex models or related model _families_.

-- fits naturally with most NoSQL databases allowing to perform queries on the model definition itself.
-Taking epidemiology as an example, a user can therefore query all the models containing a transition for an exposed state to an infectious state.
+- fits naturally with most NoSQL databases allowing users to perform queries on the model definition itself.
+Taking epidemiology as an example, a user can therefore query all the models containing a transition from an exposed state to an infectious state.

 - doesn't allow comments.
 We see that as a main strength for our